Pratham16112002/logseq/pages/Go Backend Engineering.md

 		  }
 		  ```
 			- `http.MaxBytesReader()` will throw an error if req.Body contains data greater the specified maximum bytes by the user.
+			- `	decoder.DisallowUnknownFields()` this will prevent the arbitrary values passed as key value pairs which decoding.
 			-
 - ### DB Migrations
   collapsed:: true